XRPLF/xrpl-dev-portal/content/reference-rippled.md

 #### Public Servers ####

-Currently Ripple Labs maintains a set of public WebSocket servers at:
+Currently Ripple (the company) maintains a set of public WebSocket servers at:

 | Domain        | Port | Notes |
 | ------------- | ---- | ----- |